Value-added tax (VAT)

 The recipient of the invoice or the retail receipt must pay the transaction through the use of a bank payment instrument, separating/splitting the VATable value from the corresponding VAT, so that the credit institution may transfer the VAT due automatically to a blocked bank account.

-The procedure of application of said provision and any other issue relating to the payment and refund of VAT will be regulated by a decision to be issued by the Independent Authority for Public Revenue.
+The procedure of application of said provision and any other issue relating to the payment and refund of VAT will be regulated by a decision to be issued by the Independent Authority for Public Revenue (IAPR).
 However, up to date, no such Decision has been issued, and the provision remains, in practice, inactive.
 Moreover, by virtue of Law 4446/2016, the quantitative threshold of annual turnover up to which taxable persons may pay the VAT to the state upon settlement of the invoices (special regime of Article 39 (b) of the Greek VAT Code) was increased from EUR 500,000 to EUR 2 million.

 Moreover, by virtue of Article 67 of Law 4484/2017, Article 39 (a) of the Greek VAT Code (Law 2859/2000) was amended as regards the goods and services that are subject to the domestic reverse-charge mechanism.
 Based on the new provision, the domestic supply by a taxable person to another one of mobile telephones, being devices, game consoles, tablet personal computers (PCs), and laptops, are subject to the reverse-charge mechanism.
 The above amendment constitutes an incorporation of the relevant provisions of Article 199a of EU VAT Directive (2006/112/EC) into the Greek legislation.
 Further clarifications have been granted through Circular 1150/2017.
 The above provisions are applicable as of 1 August 2017.
+Moreover, as per the provisions of Decision 1439/2019, as of December 2019, for the conclusion of the abovementioned transactions, both parties (purchaser/seller) should follow a specific procedure through the electronic platform that was put into operation for this purpose by the IAPR.

 Moreover, based on Law 4549/2018, the taxable value, in case of transactions between related parties as determined for income tax purposes, is considered to be the actual value, in case the consideration agreed is lower, provided that the supplier or the recipient do not have full right to deduct VAT.

 Finally, by virtue of Law 4714/2020, the provisions of Directive (EU)1910/2018, which establishes a common regulatory framework for the simplification of call-off stock arrangements, allocation of transport for chain transactions, and the conditions for applying the VAT exemption for intra-Community supplies (the so-called 'quick fixes'), were transposed in the national legislation and entered into force as of 1 January 2020.
+As regards specifically chain supplies, to be noted that on the basis of Circular E. 2019/2022, it has been clarified that the provisions for chain transactions do not affect the implementation of the simplification for triangular transactions.

 Many goods imported into Greece from outside the European Union are subject to customs duties.
 The rates of duty are provided by the EU’s Common Customs Tariff.